zupo/peps/pep-0xxx.rst

             create an in-memory stream for TLS.
 The SSL routines will read data from ``incoming`` and decrypt it, and write encrypted data to ``outgoing``.
             """

+        @abstractmethod
+        def set_sni_callback(self, callback: Optional[ServerNameCallback]) -> None:
+            """
+            Register a callback function that will be called after the TLS Client Hello handshake message has been received by the TLS server when the TLS client specifies a server name indication.

+            Only one callback can be set per ``Context``.
+If ``callback`` is ``None`` then the callback is disabled.
+Calling this function a subsequent time will disable the previously registered callback.

+            The ``callback`` function will be called with three arguments: the first will be the ``TLSBufferObject`` for the connection; the second will be a string that represents the server name that the client is intending to communicate (or ``None`` if the TLS Client Hello does not contain a server name); and the third argument will be the original ``Context``.
+The server name argument will be the IDNA *decoded* server name.

+            The ``callback`` must return ``None`` to allow negotiation to continue.
+Other return values signal errors.
+Attempting to control what error is signaled by the underlying TLS implementation is not specified in this API, but is up to the concrete implementation to handle.
+            """